-I have worked in the Architecture profession since 1996 while still in High School.
-I have worked with a variety of firms and have designed homes, restaurants, retail centers, schools, and almost everything in between.
+My work in the Architecture profession began in 1996 while still in High School.
+Over the decades I have worked with a variety of firms and have designed homes, restaurants, retail centers, schools, self storage facilities, space stations, and almost everything in between.

 I love creating, that probably sums me up more than anything.
 Whether it be music, buildings, code, or friendships, I love to create.
 My real passions lie in Architecture and music.
-I have been playing the piano since I was four years old and have wanted to be an architect nearly as long.
+I have been playing the piano since I was four years old and have wanted to be an Architect nearly as long.
 I finally achieved that goal in April of 2010 and am very proud to say that I am a licensed Architect in the State of California.
-In September of 2010 I obtained my Utah Architecture license.
+Since then I have obtained licenses in other states as needed including a national certificate with NCARB.

 Today I play the piano, guitar, drums, and sing as much as possible.
-I recently served as the accompanist for our church choir and love to play piano with the church primary anytime I have the opportunity.
 I love to compose music and enjoy creating choir arraignments as well as piano solos and duets.

 I graduated from Cal Poly in 2006 with a Bachelor of Architecture.